25 FREE Things to Do in Maui

 18. Community Festivals Many of Maui’s community festivals are free, and there is at least one such event every month on the island; check the local papers for dates and details or check my blogs for seasonal annual festivals.

 19. Maui Sunsets. . .
 They are free.
 They are glorious.
 And they are completely different every evening.

 20. Hawaiian Music Concert The last (usually) Thursday night of every month from 6 to 7:30 p.m. there is a free concert under the stars on the lawn of the historic Baldwin Home Museum in Lahaina.
 You are welcome to bring a blanket, mat, or low beach chair to make yourself comfy.

 21. Ukulele Lessons Free ukulele lessons (with ukuleles provided) are offered on a regular basis at the Outlets of Maui (Lahaina), Lahaina Cannery Mall (plenty of free parking here), and The Shops at Wailea.
 Check their schedules for the latest days/times.

-22. Kids Play Free Golf at Wailea At Wailea’s acclaimed Blue, Gold, and Emerald Golf Courses, kids play free after 3 p.m.
+22. Kids Play Free Golf at Wailea At Wailea’s acclaimed Gold and Emerald Golf Courses, kids play free after 3 p.m.
 One junior player, age 7 to 17 years old, can play free when accompanied by a paying adult.
+Valid May through mid-December.
 Contact Wailea Golf Club for details and tee times.

 23. Watch the Surf Action at Ho’okipa Beach Park Ho’okipa, located on Maui’s north shore just past the town of Paia, is one of the top windsurfing sites in the world.
 There is no fee for parking or to enter the beach park, and watching the windsurfers is mesmerizing.
 Alternately, during periods of high surf, you might see big wave surfers at Ho’okipa.
 Watch from a safe distance, please!